kksgandhi/personal_site/Moral Intuitions And Video Game Decisions-Joeckel.md

 used a moral foundations questionnaire created by [[Haidt]]

-The first part of their hypothesis was correct, more salient modules were less transgressed.
+The first part of their hypothesis was correct, more [[certain taboos are maintained in games|salient modules were less transgressed]].

 Germans were liberal??
 US adolescents were conservative??
 No major differences between nationalities?